kobolcs/qcs/pact-contract-testing/README.md

 Pact tests.
 Using Node.js ensures the same workflow works on Windows as well as macOS/Linux systems.
 This example illustrates how contract verification can be gated by prior functional testing.

+## Client Scenarios

+- Consumer-driven contracts reduced microservice integration bugs by **40%** for a fintech startup, saving about **80 hours of rework per quarter**.
+- The fast feedback loop let teams deploy independently without waiting for full end-to-end environment availability.